gul-cpp/gul14/README.md

 (a.k.a.
 19.14), because basic language features are [missing](https://docs.microsoft.com/en-us/cpp/overview/visual-cpp-language-conformance)
 (e.g. two phase name lookup is needed, N3652 and N3653 are used in GUL code).

+### Single header use <a name="Single-header-use"></a>

+Under some circumstances it is nice to have all of GUL in only one header file that can be included - and no library to link to.
+For example when doing experiments with online compilers.

+This is not the recommended way to use GUL, but you can use the script `tools/single_gul` to create such a complete header file (without Catch2).

 ## Testing <a name="Testing"></a>